Hunted (comics): Main plot

 It is revealed that in order to save his son and his wife from disintegrating (due to the events of "Dead No More: The Clone Conspiracy" where Jackal activated the kill code), Curt injected them with the Lizard formula, turning them into humanoid lizards.
-Curt also put an inhibitor chip in his spine which prevents him from being violent as well as turn him to human form.
-Lizard finds Taskmaster at the Pop-Up with No Name.
-The Pop-Up with No Name is a beer tent at the Queens Night Market that patrons like 8-Ball, Answer, Boomerang, Electro, Hypno-Hustler, Looter, Mirage, Paper Doll, Screwball, Spot, and Tombstone have been attending ever since the Bar with No Name was blown up.
-Lizard proceeds to poison him by slipping a poison into her beer.
+Curt also put an inhibitor chip in his spine, which was intended to prevent him from transforming.
 Lizard offers Taskmaster the antidote if he can take Lizard to Central Park.
 While traveling there, Lizard and Taskmaster defeat Vermin, freeing innocent bystanders.
 Taskmaster helps put a taser chip in Lizard's body, and takes him to Arcade.